paulbatum/mobile-services-xamarin-pcl/README.md

 ### Step 3 - Add the PCL project

 In Xamarin Studio I add a new Portable Library project to the solution.
 I then go to options -> build -> general and select the platforms I want to target.
 For now I'm going to select .NET 4.5 and remove Silverlight and Windows Phone.
-I could keep Windows Phone but it makes things a bit more complicated because Windows Phone 8 is missing System.Net.Http.
-You can fix this with a NuGet package but for the sake of simplicity I won't cover that in this tutorial.
-So here's what my targets look like:
+I could keep Windows Phone but it makes things a bit more complicated because Windows Phone 8 is missing System.Net.Http so we'll come back to this a bit later.

 ![Configure PCL targets](/images/configure-pcl-project.png)